*Updated July 2021

-- Kids can create forts.
-Kids are able to use their imagination to create cool things like forts with branches.
+Unlike other forest preserves, kids are encouraged to use their imagination to create cool things like forts or forest tee-pees with branches.

-- Other things kids will be able to do: create nature art, climb on hay bales, and more.
+Check out the Curiosity Shed, create nature art, climb on hay bales, climb trees, and more.

 - Plan your trip with a visit to the library located across the parking lot.
-They have a great kids section with wooden blocks, a train table, a dollhouse, puzzles, and more!
+Pre-COVID they have a great kids section with wooden blocks, a train table, a dollhouse, puzzles, and more!